emteknetnz/vendor-code-patcher/README.md

 The webserver you are deploying to requires the `patch` utility available.
 This will be available on the typical debian/ubuntu webserver.

-## Generating .patch files from GitHub pull-requests using wget (recommneded method)
+## Generating .patch files from GitHub pull-requests using wget (recommended method)

 Simply suffix .diff to the pull-request url to get the target url, for instance